mduschenes/simulation/README.md

 Data is generally saved as `.hdf5` format.

 All settings and data are generally stored as key-value pairs, allowing for simplified loading and dumping in library as nested dictionaries.
-For example
+Some example settings and data i.e) from `build/settings.json` are

 ```python
 settings = {